Santa Margarita Elementary School LATO

 Marguerite’s Native Oak Community Landscape

-Marguerite’s Native Oak Community Landscape (aka Upper Gateway to Nature) is located at the entrance to the Santa Margarita Ranch LATO Trail, near the end of the school parking lot.
+Marguerite’s Native Oak Community Landscape is located at the entrance to the Santa Margarita Ranch LATO Trail, near the end of the school parking lot.

-The goals of this project are to beautify the LATO Trail entrance area, to restore the local native plant community, and provide a place for kids and families to learn about native flora.
+The goals of this project are to beautify the trail entrance area, to restore the local native plant community, and provide a place for kids and families to learn about native flora.